 Before the commencement of each Scalp micropigmentation session, the scalp area that has experienced hair loss and requires treatment will be cleansed thoroughly then an outline will be marked on the skin that will serve as an indicator for where the hairline will begin.
 After this, the microdots will then be applied one by one with a particular device that utilizes between one to six needles that will not penetrate your skin as much as a tattoo gun.
 This will appear real, imitate the rest of the scalp, and not look overly bold.

-It takes between 2 to 3 sessions over 4 to 7 days for the scalp micropigmentation (SMP) treatment to be fully applied, which gives the professional time to evaluate how the micro dotting looks on the scalp if it’s the right shade, and so on to give that natural look.
+It takes between 2 to 3 sessions for the scalp micropigmentation (SMP) treatment to be fully applied.
+This gives the professional time to evaluate how the micro dotting looks on the scalp if it’s the right shade, and so on to give that natural look.
 However, the results will last for up to three years.
-The reason is that your body’s immune system will begin fighting the pigments the moment they are applied scalp micro, and this makes it fade eventually.
+Your body’s immune system starts to fight the pigments the moment they are applied, which makes it fade eventually.
 This hints at the relationship between protein and hair loss.

 What to Expect From Scalp Micropigmentation?